 Box 9.
 Difficulties in accessing AEFI data

 As awareness of adverse events is increasing among the public it is becoming more difficult to access data on these adverse events.
-The National Polio surveillance provided monthly data on acute flaccid paralysis in India.
-An analysis of the data showed that in 2011, there an additional 47,500 children were newly paralysed in the year, over and above the standard 2/100,000 non-polio AFP that is generally accepted as the norm.
-The non-polio AFP rate during the year best correlates to the cumulative doses received in the previous three yearsa.
+The National Polio Surveillance provided monthly data on acute flaccid paralysis in India.
+An analysis of the data showed that in 2011, an additional 47,500 children were newly paralysed in the year, over and above the standard 2/100,000 non-polio AFP that is generally accepted as the norm.
+The non-polio AFP rate best correlated with the cumulative number of doses received in the previous three yearsa.

-The analysis was repeated after 2 years when the number of doses administered to children under 5 was reduced and it showed the AFP rate had begun to declineb.
+The analysis was repeated after 2 years when the number of doses administered to children below 5 was reduced and it showed the AFP rate had begun to declineb.

 However, the data is no longer provided on the National Polio Surveillance Project/WHO website.

-Medicines and healthcare products regulatory agency of the government of UK (MHRA) provides easily accessible Drug Analysis Prints and interactive Drug Analysis Profiles (iDAPs)c from ‘Yellow Card’ notifications of adverse events but this is not provided for vaccines.
-One is required to request this MHRA Pharmacovigilance for this.
+Medicines and Healthcare products Regulatory Agency (MHRA) of the government of UK provides easily accessible Drug Analysis Prints and interactive Drug Analysis Profiles (iDAPs)c from ‘Yellow Card’ notifications of adverse events.
+But this is not provided for vaccines.
+One is required to request MHRA Pharmacovigilance for this.

 Vashisht N, Puliyel J. Polio programme: let us declare victory and move on.
 Indian J Med Ethics.
 2012 Apr-Jun;9(2):114-7.

 Vashisht N, Puliyel J, Sreenivas V. Trends in nonpolio acute flaccid paralysis incidence in India 2000 to 2013.
 Pediatrics.
 2015 Feb;135 Suppl 1:S16-7. doi: 10.1542/peds.2014-3330DD.
 PMID: 26005734

 Biological plausibility: reactions with multi-valent vaccines